Urban John Vehr: Archbishop of Denver

-On November 15, 1941, Pope Pius XII raised the Diocese of Denver to the Archdiocese of Denver and appointed Vehr as its first Archbishop.
+On November 15, 1941, Pope Pius XII raised the Diocese of Denver to the Archdiocese of Denver and appointed Vehr as its first archbishop.
 He was installed on January 6, 1942; one attendee was Monsignor Giovanni Battista Montini (the future Pope Paul VI), who stayed in Vehr's residence.
 Due to World War II, Vehr did not receive his pallium, a vestment worn by metropolitan bishops, until April 1946, when he received it from Cardinal Samuel Stritch.

 Vehr was named as an assistant at the pontifical throne in 1955.
 Under the slogan of "Every Catholic Child in a Catholic School," he began a fundraising campaign to raise $3.5 million to acquire school sites and make additions to existing ones.
 In 1965, Vehr launched the Archdiocesan Development Program to accommodate Colorado's Catholic population, which had tripled in size since his arrival in 1931.
-He also erected 43 new parishes and expanded St. Thomas Seminary, which reached its peak enrollment of 274 seminarians during Vehr's tenure.
+He also erected 43 new parishes and expanded St. Thomas Seminary in Denver, which reached its peak enrollment of 274 seminarians during Vehr's tenure.
 Due to poor health, Vehr did not attend the Second Vatican Council sessions in Rome (1962–1965), but sent Auxiliary Bishop David Maloney instead.

 Retirement and legacy

-On February 18, 1967, Pope Paul VI accepted Vehr's resignation as archbishop of the Archdiocese of Denver and appointed him titular archbishop of Masuccaba.
+On February 18, 1967, Pope Paul VI accepted Vehr's resignation as archbishop of Denver and appointed him titular archbishop of Masuccaba.
 He resigned his titular see on December 31, 1970.

 Urban Vehr died in Denver on September 19, 1973, at age 82.